MontiCore/EmbeddedMontiArc/README.md

 A docker image with installed vsomeip can be found in the container registry of this project.
 The docker image can also be produced by using the dockerfile in the docker folder.

-## Install the project
+## Install and use the project

-The SomeIP-Adapter can be installed with maven and java, using the command
+The SomeIP-Adapter can be installed and used with maven and java, using the command
 ```bash
 mvn clean install -s settings.xml
 ```
+The project uses Freemarker template to produce the adapter files, which are built in target/generated-sources.